apache/dubbo-js/docs/README.md

 # Docs

-Here are some guides to provide a slightly deeper look into dubbo-js.
+Here are some guides to provide a slightly deeper look into apache-dubbo-js.

 - [Introduction](preface.md)
 - [Getting started](getting-started.md)